X-VPN is best suited to beginners who want a connect-and-forget solution for securing public WiFi.

 Pricing & Deals

-The most expensive option is the monthly subscription at $11.99, which is fairly average compared to the majority of other providers.
-You can cut this cost by 50% to just $5.99 per month if you choose the annual plan, which is great value.
+The most expensive option is the monthly subscription at $11.99, but you can cut this cost by 50% to just $5.99 per month if you choose the annual plan.

 Get 50% off X-VPN's 12-month plan